Well-researched and detailed vacuum cleaner reviews.

 ★ If you find our reviews and ratings useful then give us a "Like" on facebook! ★

-JUST PUBLISHED - Our 2014 picks for the Best Upright Vacuums.
+JUST PUBLISHED - Our 2014 picks for the Best Canister Vacuums.

 The Sebo X4 is a bagged upright vacuum cleaner designed and manufactured in Germany.
 It has hospital-grade filtration and is approved by the British Allergy Foundation.
 It is well-built and reliable but expensive.
 The X4 is noted for being powerful, capable on both carpet and bare floors and excellent at pulling up pet hair.
 It is a tad on the heavy side however and the machine, while highly effective, looks a bit dated.